-Opioid addiction is a national epidemic that reaches beyond drug users to, in some cases, their newborn children.
-Neonatal abstinence syndrome (NAS) occurs when an infant is born having been exposed to opiates through his or her mother, and experiences withdrawal after birth.
+Opioid addiction is a national epidemic.
+It reaches beyond drug users to, in some cases, their newborn children.
+The condition is called neonatal abstinence syndrome, or NAS.
+It occurs in newborns exposed to opiates in the womb and then experience withdrawal after birth.

-In this episode of Move Forward Radio, a team of health care professionals, who collaborate to treat NAS, share their insights about this condition.
-Neonatologist Divya Rana, physical therapist Bertie Gatlin, and occupational therapist Kalyani Garde discuss signs and symptoms, treatment in the hospital, and aftercare.
+In this episode, a team of health care providers, who work together to treat NAS, share their insights.
+Divya Rana, MD, physical therapist Bertie Gatlin, and occupational therapist Kalyani Garde discuss the signs and symptoms.
+They also talk about treatment in the hospital and beyond.

 Download the podcast or listen below:

-Divya Rana, MD, is a neonatal physician in Memphis, Tennessee, and is affiliated with the University of Tennessee Medical Center, Le Bonheur Children’s Hospital, and the Regional Medical Center.
+Divya Rana, MD, is a neonatal doctor in Memphis, Tennessee.
+She is treats patients at the University of Tennessee Medical Center, Le Bonheur Children’s Hospital, and the Regional Medical Center.
 She is board-certified in pediatrics and neonatal–perinatal medicine.
-She has lectured on the topic of NAS, and is presently involved in several research pieces concerning the topic.
+She has lectured on NAS, and is presently involved research on the condition.

 Bertie Gatlin, PT, DSc, is a board-certified clinical specialist in pediatric physical therapy.
-She is an assistant professor at Emory & Henry College in Marion, Virginia, and adjunct professor at the University of Tennessee Health Science Center’s Department of Physical Therapy.
-She has more than 28 years of experience providing physical therapy care in the neonatal intensive care unit (NICU), follow-up clinic, and outpatient pediatric services.
-Her research focus is on the sound levels in the NICU, wound care practices for the premature infant in a NICU setting, and obtaining norms for children in the United States on the Infant Motor Profile.
+She is an assistant professor at Emory & Henry College in Virginia.
+She also serves as an adjunct professor at the University of Tennessee’s Department of Physical Therapy.
+For over 28 years she worked with newborns in neonatal intensive care and follow-up care.
+She also conducts research on NICU sound levels, wound care, and obtaining developmental milestones.

-Kalyani Garde, OTR, has more than 17 years of experience as an occupational therapist specializing in pediatric neurology.
-She has worked in a variety of settings including, acute care, outpatient, early intervention, and pediatric private clinics.
+Kalyani Garde, OTR, has more than 17 years of experience as an occupational therapist.
+She specializes in pediatric neurology.
+She has worked in acute care, outpatient, early intervention, and pediatric clinics.
 In the NICU, she advocates for family-centered care and infant massage instruction.
-She also educates incoming interns about the role of occupational therapists in the NICU, with a focus on the neurodevelopmental approach.
+She also teaches interns about occupational therapy in the NICU, with a focus on the neurodevelopmental approach.